-- B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- (g) As of December 31, 2022, the weighted average duration of that retirement plan is 4.2 years. - B. (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
 The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Company's mainland China subsidiaries, have a defined contribution plan.
 Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentage of employees' monthly salaries and wages.
-The contribution percentage for the years ended December 31, 2021 and 2020 were 16% and 8%, respectively.
-Other than the monthly contributions, the Group has no further obligations. - (c) The notices of People's Republic of China, No. 11 2020, Ministry of Human Resources and Social Security and No. 49 2020 of the Ministry of Human Resources and Social Security provide for the temporary reduction and exemption of enterprises' contributions to basic pension insurance, unemployment insurance, and work-related injury insurance schemes (hereinafter referred to as "three social insurance schemes") from February 2020 to December 2020, reduced the burdens of enterprises, and provided strong support for enterprises' resumption of work and production. - (d) The pension costs under the defined contribution pension plan of the Group for the years ended December 31, 2021 and 2020 were \$14,052 and \$7,379, respectively.
+The contribution percentage for the years ended December 31, 2022 and 2021 were both 16%.
+Other than the monthly contributions, the Group has no further obligations. - (c) For the aforementioned pension plan, the Group recognised pension costs of \$15,652 and \$14,052 for the years ended December 31, 2022 and 2021, respectively.

-(19) Share capital
+(16) Share capital

-- A. As of December 31, 2021, the Company's authorised capital was \$1,000,000, constituting 100,000 thousand shares and the paid-in capital was \$741,389 with a par value of \$10 (in dollars) per share.
-All proceeds from shares issued have been collected. - (a) Movements in the number of the Company's ordinary shares outstanding are as follows:
+- A. As of December 31, 2022, the Company's authorised capital was \$1,000,000, constituting 100,000 thousand shares and the paid-in capital was \$741,239 with a par value of \$10 (in dollars) per share.
+All proceeds from shares issued have been collected. - B. The Company reacquired treasury shares in 2018.
+After a comprehensive consideration of the stock price and as the treasury shares were not reissued to the employees within three years from the reacquisition date, the treasury shares reacquired to be reissued to employees were retired and registered pursuant to the Article 28-2 of Securities and Exchange Act.
+The capital reduction amounted to \$150 consisting of 15 thousand shares retired.
+The paid-in capital before and after the capital reduction was \$741,389 and \$741,239, respectively. - C. Movements in the number of the Company's ordinary shares outstanding are as follows: